Thomas

 "These were four castles of the Barony of Westmoreland, which the Countess inherited, all of which she rebuilt."

 The Poetical Works of Thomas Gray: English and Latin.
 Edited with an introduction, life, notes and a bibliography by John Bradshaw.
 The Aldine edition of the British poets series.
-London: George Bell and sons, 1891, p.
-275.
+London: George Bell and sons, 1891, 275.

-Contribute a note or query
+Add a note or query to this line

 Works cited